sdcrepcia/cms-qa/README.md

 # AskCMS

-Upload a PDF and ask questions about it.
-RAG-based document Q&A using embeddings and AI.
+Ask questions about the 2027 CMS Advance Notice using AI.
+Built as a RAG tool over the official CMS PDF.

 ## Stack
 - Next.js, TypeScript
 - Supabase (pgvector)
 - OpenAI API
-- PDF parsing (pdf-parse)